 In this post, I lay out the pros and cons of 5 different phone support solutions for your busy private practice.

-Delegating the intake coordinator duties was one of the best decisions I have ever made for my business!
+Delegating the intake coordinator role was one of the best decisions I ever made for my practice!

 I have spent a ton of time considering the options and I hope you find this post valuable.